Wreaths for Boscawen FAQ

-Following the ceremony volunteers will start moving the wreaths into the building and tying on the bows.
-Volunteers will then move to the designated areas of the cemetery where they will participate in the laying of wreaths on in front of the headstones.
+Following the opening ceremony volunteers will start moving the wreaths into the building and tying on the bows.
+Volunteers will then move to the designated areas of the cemetery where they will participate in the laying of wreaths.

 Many people travel a great distance to take part in this wonderful event and we ask you to take your turn and remember why we are there, everyone deserves a chance to lay a wreath.

-The wreath you place should be placed below the name (should be able to see the name above the wreath) on the headstone with the red bow on top.
+The wreath should be placed below the name on the headstone with the red bow on top.
+You should be able to see the name above the wreath.

 Again, we want to remind you that when you place the wreath, you may be the first person to visit that particular grave in years, so we hope you will take time to read the stone and honor the memory of that hero.

-With so many locations participating each is informed each year that our policy is to follow the direction of the Cemetery Administration (where we are guests).
-We also share the policy and practice at Arlington National Cemetery, where volunteers are asked to stop, pay their respects in appreciation, but to not place a wreath on the stones bearing the Star of David.
+Our policy is to follow the direction of the Cemetery Administration.
+We also share the policy and practice of Arlington National Cemetery, where volunteers are asked to stop, pay their respects in appreciation, but to not place a wreath on the stones bearing the Star of David.
 The only exception is when families of the deceased request a wreath, and then their wishes are honored.